g-santanna-repository/data_science_studies/README.md

 # Data Science Studies
-Jupiter notebooks with presentations delivered and code from topics of interets
+Jupiter notebooks with presentations delivered and code from topics of interest